Marine Science Conservation Programs I Recommend Volunteering With

 Costa Rica

 In your downtime, the area around Ostional has a lot to offer.
-The group hiked to nearby waterfalls, watched some of the most beautiful beach sunsets I’ve ever seen, played football with the local community, and ate the most incredible homemade food with my host family.
+We hiked to nearby waterfalls, watched some of the most beautiful beach sunsets I’ve ever seen, played football with the local community, and ate the most incredible homemade food with my host family.

 Why it’s worth it

-If you’re considering any of these programs and want to know more about what to expect, what to pack, or what the day-to-day really looks like, feel free to reach out.
-The ocean needs more people who care about it, and programs like these are one of the best ways to turn that care into action.
+If you’re considering any of these programs and want to know more about what to expect, what to pack, or what the day-to-day really looks like, feel free to reach out!